attack68/rateslib/docs/source/z_bond_conventions.rst

    import numpy as np
    from pandas import DataFrame, option_context

-Understanding and customising FixedRateBond conventions
+Understanding and Customising FixedRateBond Conventions
 ********************************************************

 There are hundreds of bond conventions in use across different sectors and geographies.